nathanrsfba/creeping-dark/README.md

 Questions
 ---------

+(a.k.a.
+Problems I've run into so you don't have to)

 Q: My money disappeared!
 A: This seems to happen when changing dimensions.
 Completing a quest that gives money seems to restore it.
 It's similar to the glitch where all your XP